mitzep0x1/c-137labs.mitzep.com/_posts/2025-03-12-wlr_isolation.md

 }
 ```
 - To observe the result, we can run an extended ping and monitor how the connection is lost.
-- We can also find the audit event by applying the filter `data.origin.name:"WLR"` in the Discover section of the Wazuh Dashboard.
+- We can also find the audit event by applying the filter `data.origin.name:"C-LR"` in the Discover section of the Wazuh Dashboard.
 - ≡ > Explorer > Discover
 ![Image](https://github.com/user-attachments/assets/6bc1d43e-ac5c-4dee-908e-d722a036df4c)